-Detinue and Replevin are used to get property that has been taken back.
+Detinue and Replevin are used to get back property that has been taken.
+Detinue is used to get property, or its value, back after judgment.
+Replevin is used to get the property back before final judgment.
+To make a case for replevin, the suing person must show that they have an immediate right to possess the property.
 Detinue and replevin are covered in Maryland Rules 12-601 and 12-602.
-Replevin is used to get property back before final judgment.
-To make a case for replevin, the suing person must show that he/she has an immediate right to possession to the property.
-Detinue is used to get property or its value back after judgment.

-The rules list what must be included in a complaint for detinue:
+The Rules indicate that the following must be included in a complaint for detinue or replevin:

-- A description of the property claimed and an allegation of its value,
+- a description of the property being claimed and an estimation of its value,

-- An allegation that the defendant unjustly detains the property,
+- an assertion that the defendant is wrongfully withholding and detaining the property,

-- A claim for return of the property or payment of its value, and
+- a demand for the return of the property or payment of its value, and

 Intentional Interference with Economic Relations

-If the batterer interferes with another’s job, bank account or investments, there may be a claim for an economic tort.
+If the batterer interferes with an intimate partner or spouse’s job, bank account, or investments, the interference may give rise to a claim for an economic tort.
 An economic tort can include interference with economic relations or prospective advantage.

 In many instances a battered spouse or intimate partner can recover punitive damages in addition to compensatory damages.
 General guidelines relating to recovery of punitive damages are:

-- Punitive damages are not recoverable at all in actions for breach of contract.
+- Punitive damages are not recoverable in actions for breach of contract.

 - Such damages are recoverable in tort actions if malice is shown.
 The type or degree of malice required depends upon the nature of the tort.

 - Actual or express malice requires an intentional or willful act (or omission).
-It "has been characterized as the performance of an act without legal justification or excuse, but with an evil or rancorous motive influenced by hate, the purpose being to deliberately and willfully injure the plaintiff."
-American Laundry Mach.
-Indus. v.
-Horan, 45 Md.
-App.
-97, 111, 412 A.2d 407, 416 (1980).
+Malice "has been characterized as the performance of an act without legal justification or excuse, but with an evil or rancorous motive influenced by hate, the purpose being to deliberately and willfully injure the plaintiff."

 Has the right to sue a former spouse in tort been expressly reserved in any divorce decree or separation agreement?

 It is wise to reserve the right to bring a tort action in the divorce decree or separation agreement.
-Any agreement or decree that expressly waives such rights should be avoided because it will severely limit or extinguish a spouse's rights if a claim should later arise.
+Any agreement or decree that expressly waives such rights should be avoided because it will severely limit or extinguish a spouse's rights if a claim later arises later.

-If the issues or claims in the tort suit have been litigated previously, the doctrines of collateral estoppel and claim preclusion may be relevant.
+If the issues or claims in the tort suit have been litigated previously, the doctrines of claim preclusion and collateral estoppel may be relevant.
 Claim preclusion prevents a claim from being relitigated when already litigated and determined in a previous case.
 This protects parties from being sued multiple times for the same claims.